+Development Objectives

-Key Town, Cavan Development Objectives It is a development objective of Cavan County Council to:
+It is a development objective of Cavan County Council to:

-Support the continued growth and sustainable development of Cavan Town to act as a growth driver in the region and to fulfil its role as a Key Town, focused on employment, retail, quality of life and economic investment.
+KTC 01 Support the continued growth and sustainable development of Cavan Town to act as a growth driver in the region and to fulfil its role as a Key Town, focused on employment, retail, quality of life and economic investment.

-Promote Cavan Town as an attractive investment location for the County, utilising Cavan County Economic Forum and building upon the towns proven track record as an excellent investment location, which is aided by the IDA business park in the town
+KTC 02 Promote Cavan Town as an attractive investment location for the County, utilising Cavan County Economic Forum and building upon the towns proven track record as an excellent investment location, which is aided by the IDA business park in the town KTC 03 Support the delivery of additional economic development lands to overcome significant recognised deficit that exists in the town.

-KTC 03

-Support the delivery of additional economic development lands to overcome significant recognised deficit that exists in the town.

 KTC 04 Require sustainable, compact, sequential growth in Cavan Town by consolidating the built-up footprint through a focus on regeneration and development of town centre infill and brownfield sites, and encouraging regeneration of underutilised, vacant and derelict lands for residential development and mixed use to facilitate population growth.

-Commence the preparation of a Local Transport Plan (LTP) for Cavan Town in conjunction with the National Transport Authority (NTA) and other relevant stakeholders within one year of the adoption of the County Development Plan.
+KTC 05 Prepare a Local Transport Plan (LTP) for Cavan Town in conjunction with the National Transport Authority (NTA) and other relevant stakeholders.

-2.10.2 Self-Sustaining Growth Town - Virginia (Place of Strategic Potential)
+2.10.2 Self-Sustaining Growth Town - Virginia